 I know what it is like to live detached from the authentic self, and the consequences that come with it.
 Physical, mental, and emotional illnesses are quick to follow the false self.
 This is because your soul wants you to be aligned with who you really are.

-We sabotage ourselves even though we say we really want something.
-Most of the time, however, we really don’t know if we want the thing we say we do.
+We sabotage ourselves even though we say we want something.
+Most of the time, however, we don’t know if we want the thing we say we do.
 Most of the time, we don’t want to do the inner work to bring it into manifestation.
 Why?
 Because doing inner work requires growth and growth is often painful.

-We tend to self-sabotage because we haven’t gotten real or truly honest with who we really are and what we really want.
+We tend to self-sabotage because we haven’t gotten real or truly honest with who we really are and what we want.

 From there, you can use those as a guidepost to set boundaries and dive deeper into figuring out what is authentically you or maybe outside influences that you are confusing with your own voice.